-The imaginary diagonal used by the Referee is the line A--B.
+The imaginary diagonal used by the Referee is the line A-B.

-The opposite diagonal used by the Linesmen is adjusted to the position of the Referee; if the Referee is near A, Linesman L2 will be at a point between M and K. When the Referee is at B, Linesman L1 will be between E and F; this gives Two officials control of the respective "danger zones," one at each side of the field.
+The opposite diagonal used by the Linesmen is adjusted to the position of the Referee; if the Referee is near A, Linesman L2 will be at a point between M and K. When the Referee is at B, Linesman L1 will be between E and F; this gives two officials control of the respective "danger zones", one at each side of the field.

-Linesman L1 adopts the REDS as his side; Linesman L2 adopts the BLUES; as RED forwards move toward Blue goal, Linesman L1 keeps up with their foremost man, so in actual practice he will rarely get into Red's half of the field.
-Similarly Linesman L2 keeps up with the foremost

-BLUE player, and will rarely get into Blue's half.
+Linesman L1 adopts the REDS as his side; Linesman L2 adopts the BLUES; as RED forwards move toward Blue goal, Linesman L1 keeps in line with second last BLUE defender so in actual practice he will rarely get into Red's half of the field.
+Similarly Linesman L2 keeps in line with second last RED defender, and will rarely get into Blue's half.

-At corner-kicks or penalty-kicks the Linesman in that half where the corner-kick or penalty-kick occurs positions himself at N and the Referee takes position (see Diagram 4-corner-kick; Diagram 9-penalty-kick).
+At corner-kicks or penalty-kicks the Linesman in that half where the cornerkick or penalty-kick occurs positions himself at N and the Referee takes position (see Diagram 4-corner-kick; Diagram 9-penalty-kick).

-The diagonal system fails if Linesman L2 gets between G and H when Referee is at B, or when Linesman L1 is near C or D when the Referee is at A, because there are Two officials at the same place.
+The diagonal system fails if Linesman L2 gets between G and H when Referee is at B, or when Linesman L1 is near C or D when the Referee is at A, because there are two officials at the same place.
 This should be avoided.